 Q: Is there additional information on financial planning and paying for college you can offer?

 A: Students applying for or participating in EOP at FLCC are encouraged to plan carefully for the financial side of college attendance.
-You can use our CashCourse site, which contains much information on financial planning and choices for college students.
 You are strongly encouraged to come in and meet with EOP staff, or arrange a time to talk on the phone, if there is any way we can help you with understanding your financial aid award, what your college costs will be, and how to plan and budget for your attendance at FLCC.

 Q: What kind of income documentation may be needed for EOP admission?